-You have to figure out most of the things for them as these people will be always busy.
+You have to figure out most of the things for them as these people will always be busy.
 Just give them work load such that it can be completed by 15 or 30 minutes and they should not be burdened or feel overloaded with work.
-See that you give them everything ready and they enjoy their work, I mean judgement.
+See that you give them everything ready and they enjoy their work, I mean judgment.

 Use Social networking to make your contest viral: